No worries. WordPress security is not rocket science anymore.

 Read more how to set up mobile notifications on your smartphone

-If you work from home or an office on a computer with a static IP address, it’s reasonable to add that IP address (or the entire company network) to the White IP Access list.
+If you work from home or an office on a computer with a static IP address, it’s reasonable to add that IP address (or the entire company network) to the White IP Access List.
 You can achieve two goals.
-It prevents you from being locked out of your website by chance and restrict access to XML-RPC, REST API and other vital parts of WordPress.
+It prevents you from being locked out of your website by chance and restricts access to XML-RPC, REST API and other vital parts of WordPress.

 Read more how to use Access Lists for WordPress

-To hide the default wp-login.php WordPress login page from automated attacks specify your own hidden custom login URL (login page) and turn off wp-login.php.
+To hide the default wp-login.php WordPress login page from automated attacks and spam registrations specify your own Custom login URL (login page) and turn off wp-login.php.
 Note: If you use a caching plugin (like W3 Total Cache or WP Super Cache), you have to add your custom login URL to the list of pages not to cache.

 How to set up Custom login URL for WordPress

 6. Enable antispam protection

 The Cerber antispam engine is compatible with most form builders and capable to protect virtually any form.
 On the Antispam admin page check all necessary features under the Cerber antispam engine section.
 Make sure that forms on your site work fine.
 If some of the features on the website stopped working, enable Use less restrictive policies (allow AJAX).